pagopa/developer-portal/docs/architecture/decisions/0004-use-gitbook-client.md

 ## Context

-We need to interact with GitBook API from our static website.
+We need to interact with GitBook API so we can retrieve some information required to generate some pages of the website.

 ### Option 1
 Use the [`@gitbook/api`](https://www.npmjs.com/package/@gitbook/api) package to interact with the API.